Insights

 Proxy season and shareholder activism – Steady start, continued preparedness

-While there have been no public activist campaigns involving US listed, Irish companies to date in 2026, we expect activist shareholder activity will continue.
-Companies should remain vigilant and focus on preparedness, including regularly reviewing defence strategies, and in some cases, considering the adoption of a shareholder rights plan.
+While there have been no public activist campaigns involving U.S. listed, Irish companies to date in 2026, we expect shareholder activism to remain a prominent feature of the landscape this year.
+Companies have remained vigilant and focused on preparedness, including regularly reviewing defence strategies, and in some cases, considering the adoption of a shareholder rights plan (albeit there are Irish law constraints on the adoption of rights plans which need to be considered).

 Key Contacts